-- Isoamyl alcohol (CAS # 123-51-3) and isobutyric acid (CAS # 79-31-2) are used as structurally similar read across analogs for 3methylbutyl 2-methylpropanoate (CAS # 2050-01-3) for the genotoxicity, repeated dose, developmental, and reproductive toxicological endpoints. - o The read across materials are major metabolites of the target substance. - o The target substance is an ester formed by the read across analogue alcohol and read across analogue acid. - o The structural difference in the target substance and the read across analogs can be mitigated by the fact that the target could be metabolically hydrolyzed to read across analogs used here.
-Therefore toxicity profile of the target is expected to be that of metabolites. - o The target substance and the read across analogue have different physical chemical properties.
+- Isoamyl alcohol (CAS # 123-51-3) and valeric acid (CAS # 109-52-4) are used as a structurally similar read across analogue for 3-methylbutyl valerate (CAS # 2050-09-1) for the genotoxicity, repeated dose, developmental, and reproductive toxicological endpoints. - The read across materials are major metabolites of the target substance. - The target substance is an ester formed by the read across analogue alcohol and read across analogue acid. - The structural difference in the target substance and the read across analogues can be mitigated by the fact that the target could be metabolically hydrolyzed to the read across analogues used here.
+Therefore, the toxicity profile of the target is expected to be that of metabolites. - The target substance and the read across analogues have different physical chemical properties.
 The physical chemical properties mainly affect the absorption of the target substance through skin or cell membrane.
-The read across analogs used here are metabolites of the target substance and will only be produced post absorption of the target substance.
-So any differences in the physical chemical properties of the target substance and the read across analogue are deemed to be toxicologically insignificant for the genotoxicity, repeated dose, developmental, and reproductive toxicological endpoints. - o OECD Toolbox (V3.4) shows Repeated dose (HESS) categorization alert for Isobutyric acid, an alert not seen for the target.
-This alert shows that read across may have increased in vivo reactivity and so could be utilized as read across for the said target. - Isoamyl acetate (CAS # 123-92-2) could be used as structurally similar read across analogue for the target material methylbutyl 2-methylpropanoate (CAS # 2050-01-3) for the skin sensitization endpoint. - o The target substance and the read across analogue are structurally similar and belong to the structural class of esters. - o The key difference between the target substance and the read across analogue is the alkane group on both thr acid and alcohol portion on the molecules.
-The differences in structure between the target substance and the read across analogue do not raise additional structural alerts so the structural differences are not relevant from a toxicological endpoint perspective. - o The target substance and the read across analogue have a Tanimoto score as mentioned in the above table.
-The Tanimoto score is mainly driven by the branched alkane chain fragment on acid portion.
-The differences in the structure which are responsible for Tanimoto score <1 are not relevent from a toxic endpoint perspective.
+The read across analogues used here are metabolites of the target substance and will only be produced post-absorption of the target substance.
+Any differences in the physical chemical properties of the target substance and the read across analogue are deemed to be toxicologically insignificant for the genotoxicity, repeated dose, developmental, and reproductive toxicological endpoints. - OECD Toolbox (V3.4) shows a Repeated dose (HESS) categorization alert for valeric acid and CAESAR model (V2.1.6) shows a Developmental toxicity toxicant alert for isoamyl alcohol as well as valeric acid, both alerts were not seen for the target.
+These alerts show that the read across may have increased in vivo reactivity and supports the use as read across for the target. - Isoamyl acetate (CAS # 123-92-2) could be used as a structurally similar read across analogue for the target material 3methylbutyl valerate (CAS # 2050-09-1) for the skin sensitization endpoint. - The target substance and the read across analogue are structurally similar and belong to the structural class of esters. - The key difference between the target substance and the read across analogue is that the target has a longer straight chain alkane on the acid portion (valerate) while the read across has a shorter straight chain alkane on the acid portion (acetate).
+The differences in structure between the target substance and the read across analogue do not raise additional structural alerts so the structural differences are not relevant from a toxicological endpoint perspective. - The target substance and the read across analogue have a Tanimoto score as mentioned in the table abive.
+The Tanimoto score is mainly driven by the alkane chain fragment on the acid portion.
+The differences in the structure which are responsible for a Tanimoto score <1 are not relevant from a toxicity endpoint perspective. - The target substance and the read across analogue have similar physical chemical properties.
+Any differences in some of the physical chemical properties of the target substance and the read across analogue are estimated to be toxicologically insignificant for the skin sensitization endpoint. - According to the QSAR OECD Toolbox (V3.4), structural alerts for skin sensitization endpoints are consistent between the

-- o The target substance and the read across analogue have similar physical chemical properties.
-Any differences in the physical chemical properties of the target substance and the read across analogue are estimated to be toxicologically insignificant for the skin sensitization endpoint. - o According to the QSAR OECD Toolbox (V3.4), structural alerts for skin sensitization endpoint are consistent between the target substance and the read across analogue as seen in the table above. - o The target substance and the read across analogue are expected to be metabolized similarly as shown by the metabolism simulator. - o The structural alerts for skin sensitization endpoint are consistent between the metabolites of the read across analogue and the target substance. - o The structural differences between the target substance and the read across analogue are deemed to be toxicologically insignificant.
+- target substance and the read across analogue as seen in the table above. - The target substance and the read across analogue are expected to be metabolized similarly as shown by the metabolism simulator. - The structural alerts for the skin sensitization endpoint are consistent between the metabolites of the read across analogue and the target substance. - The structural differences between the target substance and the read across analogue are deemed to be toxicologically insignificant.